 7.1.
-This Section 7 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal information.
+Section 7 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal information.

 7.2.
 Personal information that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.